ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 due: 2018-08-14 17:00:00.00-7
 ---

 If you find typos or problems with the lab instructions, please report them on Piazza.
+Throughout this lab you might sometimes see accounts or directories using `spis16`.
+This is leftover from 2 years ago, but shouldn't change the overall meaning of the explanations and examples.
+You should expect to see and use `spis18` instead of `spis16`.

 # Overview